Homemade McDonald’s Steak Egg and Cheese Bagel: Breakfast Perfection

 • Black pepper – Adds subtle heat and complexity to the meat

-Ingredients for the Special Sauce
+Ingredients for the special breakfast sauce

 • Mayonnaise – It creates a creamy base that binds the sauce ingredients together